Why are Co-curricular Programmes so central to a Macarthur Education?

 Some of these opportunities are furthering a talent or an interest that has already been developed.
 However, it is our hope that during a student’s life at Macarthur they will experience new and yet to be discovered passions.

-A curriculum that has a wide range of choice outside of the classroom is as important as one that offers broad subject choices.
+A curriculum that has a wide range of choice outside of the classroom is as important as one that offers broad subject selections.
 The mandatory annual Outdoor Education Programme seeks to gently encourage students into an experience through the camp activities.
-Whether it is archery, high ropes, water activities or rock climbing and abseiling, students are encouraged to face the challenge and do their best.
+Whether it is archery, high ropes, water activities or rock climbing and abseiling, students are encouraged to face these challenges and do their best.
 Nothing is forced - everything is encouraged.

-In a voluntary way, the Co-Curricular Programme at Macarthur seeks to provide the depth of experience in a more targeted and ongoing way.
+In a voluntary way, the Co-curricular Programmes at Macarthur seek to provide the depth of experience in a more targeted and ongoing way.